Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/b56b2c6f-1837-44a6-9f62-778971bf3c8c)

 I started on the weapon.
-I have the weapon motor in the weapon, easier than using belts and have porven to be reliably in other bots people and I have made.
+I have the weapon motor in the weapon, easier than using belts and have proven to be reliable in other bots that other people and I have made.

 ![image](https://github.com/user-attachments/assets/8f41a8ef-e313-47ce-a954-dc6800e13abc)

 ![image](https://github.com/user-attachments/assets/77644300-5baa-4e99-b49a-d4222de04381)

- I went to check how much it is and it turns out to be a decent price even with a hard material like tool steal.
-Am going to redesign to be normal eggbeater.
-This means with no screw on teath.
+ I went to check how much it is and it turns out to be a decent price even with a hard material like s7 tool steel.
+I'm going to redesign the weapon to be normal eggbeater.
+This means with no screw on teeth.

  ![image](https://github.com/user-attachments/assets/9c6eac69-b53c-4bed-b7b4-3d94ab1ddfd3)